weswu8/blobfs/README.md

 ## Features:
 * Implemented these fuse functions: getattr, readdir, open, release, read, flush, create, mkdir, rename, rmdir, unlink, truncate, write, symlink, readlink.
 * Allow mount multiple containers (or part of them) as the local folder.
 * Cluster enabled: It supports mount the same containers/blobs across multiple nodes.
 Theses files can be shared via these nodes.
-The caches of these nodes are synchronized via service bus.
+The caches of these nodes are synchronized via azure queue storage.
 * Use blob leases as the distributed locking mechanism across multiple nodes.
 The blob will be locked exclusively when it is written.
-* File’s attribute is cached for better performance, the cache are synchronized via azure queuq storage.
+* File’s attribute is cached for better performance, the cache are synchronized via azure queue storage.
 * The contents are pre-cached by chunks when there is read operation.
 This will eliminate the times of http request and increase the performance greatly.
 * Multi-part uploads are used for the write operation.
 Data is buffered firstly and then be uploaded if the buffer size exceed the threshold.
 This also can eliminate the times of http request and increase the performance greatly.
 * You can edit the file content on the fly, especially recommend for the small file, It does not need download, edit and then upload.